-Clery Act Compliance
+Campus Security-Clery Act

 UVa-Wise is committed to helping the campus community provide for their own safety and security.
-Information on campus security and personal safety, including alerts, crime prevention tips and crime statistics may be found at www.wise.virginia.edu/campuspolice.
+The Annual Security and Fire Safety Report containing information on campus security and personal safety, including alerts, fire safety, crime prevention tips, and crime statistics is available at www.uvawise. edu/ASR.
+A copy is available upon request by calling 276-328-0190 or 276-376-3451.